 Adding four inches to the standard size makes this a better option for those who need additional space.
 This size also works well for those with Queen size beds.

 This size is ten inches longer than the standard size, providing extra room for sleepers who like to move around a lot during the night.
 This size is also great for use as a backrest while watching television or reading in bed.

 Travel pillows are small and lightweight, designed to be packed in a carry-on or suitcase.
-These make great options for use on a plane or camping trip.
+These make great options for use on a plane, train, or while on a camping trip.